timblechmann/CMake/Help/manual/cmake-compile-features.7.rst

 Note that new use of compile feature requirements may expose cross-platform bugs in user code.
 For example, the GNU compiler uses the ``gnu++98`` language by default as of GCC version 4.8.
-User code may be relying on that and expecting the ``typeof`` GNU extension to work.
+User code may be relying on that by expecting the ``typeof`` GNU extension to work.
 However, if the :command:`target_compile_features` command is used to specify the requirement for ``cxx_constexpr``, a ``-std=c++11`` flag may be added, and the ``typeof`` extension would no longer be available.
 The